codescene-oss/codescene-vscode/README.md

 This extension brings a free, standalone version of CodeScene's code health analysis that shows you the results directly in your editor.
 It very likely supports your language.
 See the full list of supported languages below.

+It performs the analysis in the background automatically and reports any issues right next to your code.
+See the screenshots to see how it's presented.

 ## Code Health
+Aside from reporting individual issues, we also display a Code Health score of 1-10 for each file.
 Code Health is an aggregated metric based on 25+ factors scanned from the source code.
-The code health factors correlate with increased maintenance costs and an increased risk for defects.
+The Code Health factors correlate with increased maintenance costs and an increased risk for defects.

 A healthy codebase enables a fast time-to-market with, on average, 124% faster development time.
 Healthy code also contains 15 times fewer defects than unhealthy code.